SFTtech/nyan/README.md

 All of those observations are intended, not bugs.

-To turn fix them, compile with `--dont-segfault --no-errors --new-girlfriend`.
+To turn them off, compile with `--dont-segfault --no-errors --new-girlfriend`.

 If this still does not help, try the [contact section](#contact)